 Black women and men have always worn their hair in an elaborate or conservative style since the history of Black people.
-As a result of this, most of us were brought up thinking that our hair has to be worn in a particular style in order for it to be presentable.
+As a result of this, most of us were brought up thinking that our hair has to be worn in a particular hairstyle in order for it to be presentable.

 1. Though Afro-textured hair has existed ever since Black people have existed, an unfortunate reality is that many women with Afro hair are still facing discrimination in their community as a result of the way they’ve chosen to wear their hair.